Silver Price Today (XAG/USD) – Live Chart & Analysis

 Is silver a good investment in 2026?

-Silver offers a unique dual role as both a precious metal (safe-haven store of value) and an industrial commodity critical to solar energy, AI, and electric vehicles.
-After gaining 147% in 2025 and reaching an all-time high of $121.67 in January 2026, the metal corrected sharply but has stabilized around $80-85.
-The fundamental case remains strong: the silver market is projected to run a sixth consecutive supply deficit in 2026 (estimated at 67 million ounces), and industrial demand continues to grow structurally.
-However, silver is significantly more volatile than gold and can experience sharp drawdowns, as the January 2026 “Warsh Shock” demonstrated.
-Most financial advisors suggest limiting precious metals exposure to 5-10% of a diversified portfolio.
+Silver offers a unique dual role as both a precious metal and an industrial commodity critical to solar energy, AI infrastructure, and electric vehicles.
+After gaining 147 percent in 2025 and reaching an all-time high of $121.67 in January 2026, the metal corrected sharply on the Warsh Shock and then sold off further during the Iran war liquidity squeeze.
+It has since stabilised around $80 to $85 per ounce.
+The fundamental case remains intact: the silver market is projected to run a sixth consecutive supply deficit in 2026 (estimated at 67 million ounces), industrial demand continues to grow structurally, and London vault inventories remain depleted.
+However, silver is significantly more volatile than gold and can experience drawdowns of 30 to 40 percent in short periods, as January 2026 demonstrated.
+Most financial advisors suggest limiting precious metals exposure to 5 to 10 percent of a diversified portfolio, with silver representing the higher-risk, higher-reward component.

 What is the best way to buy silver?